DerBrunoIR/Minecraft-GameOfLife/README.md

 Those blocks are placed in a plane inside the minecraft world forming the world grid.

 We can check if the cell at position (x, y, z) is alive by using the following command:

-`execute if block x y z glowstone run say cell is alive` The `say` command is only execute if the if the block at (x, y, z) is glowstone.
+`execute if block x y z glowstone run say cell is alive`.

+The `say` command is only execute if the if the block at (x, y, z) is glowstone.

-`execute` can also be used for counting the number of living neighbours of a cell at position (x, y, z).
+`execute` can also be used for storing the number of living neighbours of a cell at position (x, y, z) into all player scores.
-After replacing all `[formula]` with specific values the following commands would be valid:
+After replacing all `[formula]` with their specific value the following commands would be valid:

 ```
 scoreboard players set @a count 0
 execute if block [x-1] [y]   [z] minecraft:glowstone run scoreboard players add @a count 1